thescientist13/HP_Stuff/content/Harrypedia/MACUSA.md

 	 established government would have no authority over the Native American tribes.
 The histories I see on [WizardingWorld][ww] do not account for any subjugation of the wizards and witches in these populations.
-I suspect that you would see few wands among them, but that you *would* see varieties of animagi or at least methods of becoming one, unknown to Europe, as well as a wide variety of potions.
+I suspect that you would see few wands among them,[^220715-2] but that you *would* see varieties of animagi or at least methods of becoming one, unknown to Europe, as well as a wide variety of potions.
 3. The government and society she describes ignores the Cajun culture, with its voodoo and spiritualism.
 In the Harry Potter world, this would be an area where the ISWS is stretched to the limit, and oblivators are running around